 Getting to and from Tierra del Fuego National Park

-Tierra del Fuego is only about a 20 minute drive from Ushuaia.
-The easiest way to get there is by renting a car, hiring a tour, or taking a taxi or the shuttle from town.
+Tierra del Fuego is only about a 20-minute drive from Ushuaia.
+The main ways to get there include renting a car, hiring a tour, or taking a taxi or the shuttle from town.
 Car rentals are a great option if you plan to do quite a bit of exploring around Ushuaia.
 It offers a little more flexibility on timing your visit.
 If you hire a taxi, be sure to organize your return trip with the driver beforehand.
-Our opinion is that a tour is not necessary as this activity is cheaper and easily doable on your own.

-We opted for the shuttle, which was very convenient and cheaper than renting a car.
-We booked our tickets the day before in town, but many hotels allow you to book at the accommodation.
 The first shuttle left at 9 a.m. and it dropped us off in the park where we spent the day hiking before catching it back to town.
 There are multiple shuttle stops in the park, so clarify when and where to hop on at the end of the day.
+Additionally, in the summer, shuttles sometimes run for additional hours, so ask for the latest schedule at the information center in Ushuaia.

 Entrance Fees